Non-Profits for Parents + Children with Cancer

 What Happens When Parents Get Divorced - This book begins by explaining what divorce is and how it will affect a child's day-to-day life (which is proven to relieve anxiety), and goes on to explain the big feelings divorce and separation might cause.

 Have You Filled a Bucket Today? - Giving kids the language to talk about their feelings is invaluable during a divorce.
 This book uses a simple and vivid analogy you'll return to again and again, whenever your buckets are empty.

 The Invisible String - Divorce means being separated from one of your parents, all the time.
 This book is great for dealing with separation of any kind.

 Fred Stays With Me! - When two houses are totally different, transitions are extra hard.
 This book talks about the differences between Mom & Dad's house, while always bringing it back to one consistent object (in this case, Fred the dog).

 Two Homes - Another great book about the differences between houses.
 One thing is the same in both houses: the child is loved.

 In My Heart: A Book of Feelings - Another book to help kids learn and accept their different feelings.
 This one has the added benefit of being super fun to read - each page has a different cut-out heart.

-The Family Book - We big puffy pink heart author/illustrator Todd Parr, and this book about family is one of our favorites!
+The Family Book - I big puffy pink heart author/illustrator Todd Parr, and this book about family is one of my favorites!
 Kids of divorce often feel like their family is different in a negative way.
 This book talks about all the different types of families, all in a positive light.